blbadger/nnetworks/connected/README.md

-Neural networks built from scratch (including or excluding libraries like Numpy and Random) for classifying MNIST handwritten digit images.
+Neural networks built using only Numpy or from scratch (allowing for the core library Random) for classifying MNIST handwritten digit images.